-Unlike some towns, Wakefield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wakefield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wakefield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wakefield is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Wakefield who work in healthcare suport services (28.92%), law enforcement and fire fighting (10.95%), and teaching (5.00%).

 Being a small town, Wakefield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Wakefield who are college-educated is close to the national average for all communities of 21.84%: 19.45% of the adults in Wakefield have a bachelor's degree or advanced degree.
+In terms of college education, Wakefield is nearly on par with the US average for all cities of 21.84%: 19.45% of adults 25 and older in Wakefield have a bachelor's degree or advanced degree.

 The per capita income in Wakefield in 2022 was $32,517, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $130,068 for a family of four.
 However, Wakefield contains both very wealthy and poor people as well.